expo/expo/docs/pages/versions/unversioned/sdk/network.md

 [Note from Apple](https://developer.apple.com/library/archive/releasenotes/General/WhatsNewIniOS/Articles/iOS7.html#//apple_ref/doc/uid/TP40013162-SW1): In iOS 7 and later, if you ask for the MAC address of an iOS device, the system returns the value `"02:00:00:00:00:00"`.

-If you need to identify the device, use the `getIdentifierForVendorAsync()` method of the `expo-device` unimodule instead.
+If you need to identify the device, use the `getIosIdForVendorAsync()` method of the `expo-application` unimodule instead.

 **Examples**